limcheekin/eth-erc20-token-sale/README.md

   <img alt="MIT license" src="https://img.shields.io/badge/license-MIT-blue.svg">
 </p>

-The creation of Ethereum dApps Next.js Boiletplate is inspired by a truffle box [truffle-next](https://www.trufflesuite.com/boxes/truffle-next) with the following improvements:
- - TypeScript support
- - WalletConnect integration
- - Better UI with Chakra UI
- - JQuery HTML example (without React)
- - Github workflow to run `truffle test` on every `git push`
+I think the Initial Coin Offering (ICO) is the first use case every Solidity developer need to get familiar with even the ICO mania is behind us.

+The token known as `Fluwix` with symbol `FWX`, as I assumed whatever I learned here will be integrated into [another project of the same name](https://limcheekin.medium.com/flutter-widgets-explorer-go-web-fluwix-com-2b72f6809c1c) in the future.
+The exchange rate of `ETH` to `FWX` is 1 to 1.
+For example, for 0.001 ETH you will get 0.001 FWX in return.

+The project is created by referred to [an excellent tutorial](https://ethereum-blockchain-developer.com/060-tokenization/00-overview/) published by Thomas Wiesner.

+The key feature of the project is whitelisting.
+Only the address of user accounts being whitelisted by the owner (the deployer of the contract) can buy the token.

+The project is using the following third party libraries to simplify codes:
+- Use `@openzeppelin/contracts@4.3.1` for implementation of ERC20
+- Reuse the code of [Crowdsale.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v2.3.0/contracts/crowdsale/Crowdsale.sol) from `@openzeppelin/contracts@2.3.0`.
+- Use `@openzeppelin/test-helpers@0.5.13` for writing unit tests.

 It is tested with [MetaMask](https://metamask.io/) Chrome extension and Android.
-I think it is good idea to test out [the dApps](https://eth-dapps-nextjs-boiletplate.vercel.app/) yourself before you continue further reading.
+I think it is good idea to test out [the dApps](https://eth-erc20-token-sale.vercel.app/) yourself before looking into the code.

-The dApps is interacting with a [Greeter smart contract](https://github.com/ethereum/ethereum-org/blob/master/views/content/greeter.md) that running on Rinkeby testnet, hence you need some ETH in your wallet.
+The dApps is interacting with smart contracts running on Rinkeby testnet, hence you need some ETH in your wallet.
 If you don't have any, you can request some ETH from [Rinkeby Faucet](https://faucet.rinkeby.io/).

 ## Smart Contract Development
 The project is bootstrapped with [Truffle](https://www.trufflesuite.com/truffle) using `truffle init` command.

-Steps to run the Greeter smart contract locally:
+Steps to run the smart contracts locally:
 1. Clone the github repository.
 This also takes care of installing the necessary dependencies.
     ```bash
-    git clone git@github.com:limcheekin/eth-dapps-nextjs-boiletplate.git
+    git clone git@github.com:limcheekin/eth-erc20-token-sale.git
     ```

-2. Install Truffle globally.
+2. Create a `.env` file with configuration data for the token, for example:
+    ```
+    TOKEN_NAME=Your_Token_Name
+    TOKEN_SYMBOL=Your_Symbol
+    INITIAL_TOKEN_SUPPLY=1000000000
+    ```

+3. Install dependencies in the root directory.
     ```bash
+    npm i
+    # or
+    yarn
+    ```

+4. Install Truffle globally.
+    ```bash
     npm install -g truffle
     ```

-3. Run the development console in the eth-dapps-nextjs-boiletplate directory.
+5. Run the development console in the root directory of the project.
     ```bash
     truffle develop
     ```

-4. Compile and migrate the smart contracts.
+6. Compile and migrate the smart contracts.
 Note inside the development console we don't preface commands with `truffle`.
     ```bash
     compile
     migrate
     ```
-    Please note down the contract address of the deployed Greeter smart contract.
-We will need to update it in the front-end code.
+    Please note down the contract address of the deployed smart contracts.
+We will need to update it in the front-end's `.env.local`.

-5. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
+7. Truffle can run tests written in Solidity or JavaScript against your smart contracts.
 Note the command varies slightly if you're in or outside of the development console.
     ```bash
     // If inside the development console.
     test